• Skip to primary navigation

 3. Once the water is boiling add the potatoes and parboil the potatoes for 10 minutes.
 Turn the oven on to 425F to preheat while your potatoes are cooking and place a large roasting pan with 2oz of oil inside the oven to warm up while the oven preheats.

-5. Carefully take the hot pan out of the oven and add the potatoes, place in a single layer, giving them plenty of room to not touch each other, be careful not to splash the oil.
+5. Carefully take the hot pan out of the oven and add the potatoes, place in a single layer, giving them plenty of room to not touch each other, and be careful not to splash the oil.
 Roast for 20 minutes then carefully flip the potatoes, let cook another 15 then rotate again, let cook another 15 and rotate again, after another 15 minutes the potatoes should be quite golden brown and have thick roasted skin, you may cook longer if desired.
 Let the potatoes cool for five minutes before serving.
+Season with additional salt and pepper to taste.
 Roast potatoes are best eaten right away but leftovers will keep in the fridge for up to 3 days.

 Equipment